dmsardhty/Data_Science_Portfolio/README.md

 * Compared the nutritional value qualities of McDonald's grilled chicken vs crispy chicken menu.
 * Identified McDonald's menu nutrition which use whole eggs and white eggs.
 * Analyzed the minimum order amount of selected McDonald's menu based on its nutritional value by approaching the one day nutritional requirements.
-* Using KNN to classify the menu recommendation into 5 classes, while choosing the best value for K using the elbow method.
+* Using basic recommender system to suggests the suitable menu based on certain nutrition values.

-From point 1 to 5, I majorly used an Exploratory Data Analysis with some visualizations using Bar Chart, Pie Chart, and Correlation Map to obtain the final results whilst on the last point, I tried to make some improvement from this dataset by using Machine Learning method which is K-Nearest-Neighboor in order to ease the output i desire.
+I majorly used an Exploratory Data Analysis (EDA) with some visualizations like Bar Chart, Pie Chart, and Correlation Map to obtain the results of defined problem whilst on the last point, I tried to make some improvement from this dataset by using clustering machine learning method which is recommender system in order to ease the output i desire.

 _Tools: scikit-learn, Numpy, Pandas, Matplotlib, Seaborn_
-_Method: Exploratory Data Analysis and K-Nearest-Neighboor_
+_Method: Exploratory Data Analysis

 ## [2.
 Nepal Earthquake : Damage Prediction of Destructed Building & Prevention Suggests](https://www.kaggle.com/mcdonalds/nutrition-facts)

 This is my second project that i got when joining data science bootcamp.
 The dataset was retrived from [drivendata.org](https://www.drivendata.org/competitions/57/nepal-earthquake/).
-This project was a collaboration which consists of four people
+This project was ran in groups consists of four people to solve several objectives we defined from business problem.
+Overall work that we conduct in this project are:

+* Recommended the best material and specific building characteristic to resist further earthquake damage based on EDA results.
+* Splitted the data into 80% train and 20% test during model building.
+We prefer 80/20 rather than 70/30 to obtain h
+* Classified over 86.000 data of damaged building into 3 damage categories (Low, Average, and High) using Random Forest Classifier.
+* Evaluated the model using RandomizedSearchCV to reach the best model.
+We use F1 Score (precision - recall) instead of accuracy score because of data imbalance will producing the lower prediction score.

+The reason we choose Random Forest Classifier is the imbalance of the data and many outliers during EDA phase.
+Furthermore, We were able to get the model to predict the damage with 88,5% F1 Score after evaluating the model.